dat-ecosystem-archive/docs/docs/how-dat-works.md

 ## Phase 3: Data exchange

-So now we have found data sources, have connected to them, but we havent yet figured out if they *actually* have the data we need.
+So now we have found data sources, have connected to them, but we haven't yet figured out if they *actually* have the data we need.
 This is where our file transfer protocol [Hyperdrive](https://www.npmjs.com/package/hyperdrive) comes in.

 The short version of how Hyperdrive works is: It breaks file contents up in to pieces, hashes each piece and then constructs a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) out of all of the pieces.
 This ultimately gives us the Dat link, which is the top level hash of the Merkle tree.